A Walk With Grace

 Jake was still here.
 Still breathing.
 Still able to fix what hadn’t shattered completely.

 The engine gave one last tired cough and went silent.
 Only the rain remained now, steady and sure, tapping its knuckles against the cab like it had something to say.
 It sounded louder with the engine dead.
 Almost smug.
 Like the storm had gotten what it wanted.
 Again.
 Just like it had twenty-five years ago.
 That one had taken more than metal.
 More than a windshield.
 It had taken his mom.
-Had cracked something inside his dad that never quite sealed up again.
-It left a boy pressed against a cold seatbelt, staring out at a ruined world, trying to figure out why everything suddenly hurt.
+It had crushed something inside his dad that never quite sealed up again.
+It left a boy pressed against a cold seatbelt, staring out at his ruined world, trying to figure out why everything suddenly hurt.

 A semi roared past on the highway above, tires slicing through rain, sending a curtain of water down onto the road’s edge.
 The sound hit deep, vibrating through his chest like a memory knocking hard.